gnovl/site-monitor-service/README.md

 ## Project Structure

-- `/backend` - Python Flask API
+- `/backend` - Python Flask application
-- `/frontend` - React frontend
 - `/monitoring` - Prometheus and Grafana configurations
 - `/terraform` - Infrastructure as Code
 - `/.github/workflows` - CI/CD pipelines

-## Backend API
+## Backend Application

+The backend is a Flask application that provides:

+- Web interface for monitoring sites
-The backend provides a RESTful API for managing monitored sites:
+- RESTful API for managing monitored sites

+### API Endpoints

 - `GET /api/sites` - List all monitored sites
 - `POST /api/sites` - Add a new site to monitor